-- 2. Collect the template configuration file: - For a Windows-based AMI, click Download bootstrapping template file, and save mgssetup.ini to a convenient working folder (such as C:\temp).
-(Do not change the file name.) - For a Linux-based AMI, in the Gathering FlexNet Inventory PDF (available through the title page of online help), copy the text from Agent third-party deployment: Sample UNIX Bootstrap Configuration File and save it as mgsft\rollout\response in a convenient working folder (such as C:\temp). - 3.
-In the Download inventory agent page, select the version of FlexNet inventory agent you want to install in your AMI, and save it to your working folder. - In general, install the latest available version, subject to your corporate policies.
+- 2. Expand the Inventory agent for download section. - 3.
+Collect the template configuration file: - For a Windows-based AMI, click Download bootstrapping template file, and save mgssetup.ini to a convenient working folder (such as C:\temp).
+(Do not change the file name.) - For a Linux-based AMI, in the Gathering FlexNet Inventory PDF (available through the title page of online help), copy the text from Agent third-party deployment: Sample UNIX Bootstrap Configuration File and save it as mgsft\rollout\response in a convenient working folder (such as C:\temp). - 4.
+From the Inventory agent drop-down list, select the version of FlexNet inventory agent you want to install in your AMI, and save it to your working folder. - In general, install the latest available version, subject to your corporate policies.
 This provides access to the latest functionality.
-For example, to include advanced inventory for AWS EC2, you must use FlexNet inventory agent 13.1 or later (see Appendix 3: Enhanced Inventory Gathered by Agent). - 4.
+For example, to include advanced inventory for AWS EC2, you must use FlexNet inventory agent 13.2.0 or later (see Appendix 3: Enhanced Inventory Gathered by Agent). - 5.
 In your preferred flat text editor, customize your bootstrapping template file to be used for FlexNet inventory agent in your AWS EC2 environment as follows, saving the edited version in a separate subfolder. - For Windows, the only mandatory change is to identify the upload location for gathered inventory, as described below.
 (A download location for policy updates is not needed for short-life instances on Windows.)
 On Linux, FlexNet inventory agent requires both an upload location and a download location.
 As always, on either platform, experts may also customize other preferences needed for your implementation, as described in the platform-specific topics in the Gathering FlexNet Inventory PDF: - Agent third-party deployment: Edit the Configuration File for Microsoft Windows - Agent third-party deployment: Configure the Bootstrap File for UNIX.